benmpark/benmpark/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on algorithms and discrete structures.
+- 🔭 I’m currently working on software design and documentation, and an interactive webpage for users to find the best time of day to get outside.
-- 🌱 I’m currently learning Python, R, and C++.
+- 🌱 I’m currently learning Python, Java, and C++.
 - 👯 I’m looking to collaborate on anything that will help me learn.
 - 🤔 I’m looking for help with implementing Fourier transformations with audio plugins.
 - 💬 Ask me about physics and music.